InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Background

 \subsection{Quantum Network Architectures}

 Early attempts to define an architecture and protocol stack for a quantum internet have tried to replicate the success of the classical Internet; thus, their proponents defined stacks~\cite{thomasreport,dahlberg2019,alshowkan2021} that map directly to the TCP/IP~\cite{forouzan2002tcp} stack.
-Delle~Donne et al.~\cite{delle2025operating} presented QNodeOS, a platform-independent operating system for end nodes of a quantum network, which enables multitasking and high-level application execution on heterogeneous quantum hardware.
-Besides these architectures, researchers have proposed software-defined networking-based control for quantum networks~\cite{martin2019sdn-qkd,ieqnet-arch2022,quantum-wrappers}.
+As mentioned before, these architectures impose stringent requirements on hardware devices.
+These requirements include asynchronous operations enabled by quantum memories with long coherence times and gate operations and measurements with high fidelity~\cite{van2022quantum} so protocols can run in a distributed fashion.
+Taking a step toward TCP/IP-inspired architectures, Delle~Donne et al.~\cite{delle2025operating} presented QNodeOS, a platform-independent operating system for end nodes of a quantum network.
+QNodeOS enables multitasking and high-level application execution on heterogeneous quantum hardware.
+However, current near-term quantum networks---of campus and metropolitan scale---will require centralized control and architectures that follow software-defined networking principles~\cite{martin2019sdn-qkd,ieqnet-arch2022,quantum-wrappers}.
+Moreover, the current consensus is that these networks will serve entanglement requests as they arrive at the central controller.
+The QUANT-NET~\cite{quantunet-qce25} and Quantum Internet Alliance~\cite{beauchamp2025modularquantumnetworkarchitecture} groups have demonstrated implementations of this approach, and we adopt a centralized control architecture for our InterQnet-Achieve demonstration.